krystianhub/AndroidAPS/README.md

 - The APS engine (recommendations, predictions, DynamicISF) now runs in MDI/virtual-pump mode instead of being blocked outright — closed-loop enactment remains blocked, since a pen cannot accept temp basals.
 - In Open Loop, APS suggestions that would normally be a temp basal or SMB are converted into an **actionable manual bolus suggestion**: rounded *down* to the pen's minimum step (under-dosing is safer than over-dosing), throttled to at most one suggestion per 30 minutes, and delivered as a system notification + Overview notification.
 Basal reductions are not administrable with a pen and are dismissed instead.
+- Zero-temp (ZT) prediction lines are hidden on the graph in MDI mode — a pen cannot execute a zero temp, so the line is meaningless.

 ### 2. Injection position tracking ("pos" feature)